Step 1 – Get in touch

 Step 3 – The cost

-A private confidential consultation costs £120.
-There is no VAT and there are no hidden extras.
+A private confidential consultation costs £130 including VAT.
+There are no hidden extras.
 It includes not just your meeting with us, but our preparation and, if you want us to, we’ll write to the person you share the problem with, as well as phoning them if they don’t respond to our invitation to meet.
 If you or the other person decides that mediation isn’t what you want.we’ll email you a PDF court certificate which will enable you to make a court application should you wish to.

 This rate applies to any appointment starting Monday to Friday at 9.00 am UK time or later, with the last appointment ending by 5.30 pm.